arnaubonada/Xeics_repositori/Xeics_Pengo_v.0.45/README.md

 to escape and defeat monsters (Sno-Bees), solve the level within a time limit and with the highest score possible.

+-Objective:
+In this level, the player has to break the Snobee egg which is located in a position of the map.
+There is a Snobee watching over his egg.
+The player must avoid the enemy choosing the best way.

 -Game Controls:
 A(move left)
 D(move right)